 |Ethical and Professional Standards||15%|

 The average candidate for the Level I CFA exam should spend roughly 300 hours over the course of six months preparing for the exam.

 The CFA exam as a whole is difficult, by design.
 It’s an exclusive designation that truly demonstrates mastery.
 The pass rate for the June 2017 Level I CFA exam was 43%.
 According to CFA Institute, only 20% of candidates who begin the program actually earn the charter.
 You can greatly improve your odds of success by learning from other candidates’ experiences, and avoiding common pitfalls in your preparation.

-How much you’ll pay to sit for the Level II CFA exam depends on how early you register.
+How much you’ll pay to sit for the Level I CFA exam depends on how early you register.
 CFA Institute has early, standard, and late registration deadlines, and the price goes up the later you register.
 The early registration fee is $650.
 If you register by the standard deadline you’ll pay $950.
-Late registration will cost you $1,380. there are two really good reasons to register early.
+Late registration will cost you $1,380.
+There are two really good reasons to register early.
 First, you will save anywhere from $300 to $730, which you could invest into a CFA prep course.
 Second, the earlier you commit to sitting for the exam, the sooner you can begin preparing.